 So, the question is what to consider when buying a desktop computer for video editing?

 In order to be able to render smoothly, the choice of CPU with high clock speed, multiple cores plays a very important role.
-If you use the Adobe software suite, the Intel CPU is always a top priority because the Intel Core i9 9900K and Core i7 8700K processors have a large enough core for faster rendering and a great clock speed to be able to rendering even smoother it also has an IGPU that supports Intel Quick Sync feature which reduces render times by 50%.
+In the old days, if you use the Adobe softwares, the Intel CPU is always a top priority.
+But today, with the new Ryzen CPU series, Adobe has been released patches for AMD CPU optimization.

 For editing software like Adobe Premiere, After Effect, Davinci Resolve, Sony Vegas, ... it will not consume too much GPU vRAM so when choosing a graphics card you can ignore this problem. but should choose a graphics card model with a very strong GPU core.
 The current RTX 2060 Supper and RTX 2070 Supper are arguably the best performance graphics cards for the price.